MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-templates.md

 ![Screenshot of Power BI Desktop, showing Import options.](media/desktop-templates/desktop-templates-04.png)

-When you open a report template, a dialog may appear.
+When you open a report template, a dialog might appear.
 The dialog asks for values for any parameters that are defined in the report the template is based on.
-For example, if a report analyzes customers based on country or region and has a *Country* parameter to specify the customer base, select a *Country* value from that list.
-Each list of values is specified when defining the parameter.
+For example, if a report analyzes customers based on country or region and has a *CountryRegion* parameter to specify the customer base, select a *CountryRegion* value from that list.
+Each list of values are specified when defining the parameter.

 ![Screenshot of the Enter Parameters dialog.](media/desktop-templates/desktop-templates-05a.png)